Predicting Hate Intensity of Twitter Conversation Threads: Methodology

 \subsection{Proposed Autoencoder}

 To capture the hate intensity series, the autoencoder module seeks to learn a low-dimensional representation.
 In {\model}, we specifically construct two encoders and a single decoder.
-The model can learn the representations of both historical and future hate intensity sequences separately thanks to the two encoders.
+Using the two encoders, the model can learn the representations of historical and future hate intensity sequences separately.
 The decoder then uses the representations to reconstruct the original hate intensity sequence.